jaraco/jaraco.vcs/README.txt

 To use this feature, your project must follow the following assumptions:

-	 - Mercurial tags are used to indicate released versions.
+	 - Repo tags are used to indicate released versions.
 	 - Tag names are specified as the version only (i.e. 0.1 and not v0.1 or release-0.1)
 	 - Released versions currently must conform to the StrictVersion in distutils.
 Any tags that don't match this scheme will be ignored.
 	   Future releases may relax this restriction.

-Thereafter, you may use the HGToolsManager.get_current_version to determine the version of your product.
+Thereafter, you may use the RepoManager.get_current_version to determine the version of your product.
 If the current revision is tagged with a valid version, that version will be used.
 Otherwise, the tags in the repo will be searched, the latest release will be found, and hgtools